Sridharprakash/Baby-Monitoring-System/README.md

 📦 Dependencies
 Listed in requirements.txt, major ones include:
-Flask
+-Flask
-Flask-SocketIO
+-Flask-SocketIO
-OpenCV-Python
+-OpenCV-Python
-Ultralytics (YOLOv8)
+-Ultralytics (YOLOv8)
-Twilio
+-Twilio
-Eventlet (for SocketIO)
+-Eventlet (for SocketIO)

 📱 How it Works
-Sensor sends heart rate and SpO2 via POST to /receive_data If vitals are low, SMS is triggered
+-Sensor sends heart rate and SpO2 via POST to /receive_data -If vitals are low, SMS is triggered
-YOLOv8 runs in background thread on webcam frames Detected frames are sent to frontend via Socket.IO Music can be played/stopped via web buttons
+-YOLOv8 runs in background thread on webcam frames -Detected frames are sent to frontend via Socket.IO -Music can be played/stopped via web buttons

 🔗 Connect
 Author: Sridhar prakash